-The resume submission is an important part of the Foundation's scholarship applications.
-Moreso than perhaps any other section of the application, it offers the applicant an opportunity to highlight experiences, both academic and beyond, over a span of multiple years.
-To that end, the Undergraduate Scholarship Committee has put together the following the following guidelines to acquaint you with the foundation’s minimal expectations for resumes.
+The resume submission is an integral part of the Foundation's scholarship applications.
+Moreso than perhaps any other section of the application, it offers the applicant an opportunity to highlight experiences, both academic and beyond, over multiple years.
+To that end, the Undergraduate Scholarship Committee has put together the following guidelines to acquaint you with the Foundation's minimal expectations for resumes.

 - General - Include current education, achievements, volunteer leadership projects and activities in your school, community, religious organizations, and work experience.

-- Chronological Style - Use a chronological style that lists with dates beginning with the most recent experiences.
+- Chronological Style - Use a chronological style with dates beginning with the most recent experiences.

-- Clarity - Keep it short (1 or 2 pages) and make it powerful.
-Please do not use acronyms for names of groups, clubs, honors, events or activities.
-Speak clearly of your education, experience and related activities.
+- Clarity - Keep it short (1 or 2 pages) and make it robust.
+Please do not use acronyms for names of groups, clubs, honors, events, or activities.
+Instead, speak clearly of your education, experience, and related activities.

 - Powerful & Proofed - Choose your words carefully and use strong action words to describe your accomplishments.
 Proofread and check for accuracy.

-- Contact Information - Place contact information at the top of the resume – name, address, home and cell phone numbers and email address.
+- Contact Information - Place contact information at the top of the resume – name, address, home, cell phone numbers, and email address.

-- Leadership-Focused - Differentiate between your leadership roles and your participation roles making clear leadership growth and opportunities.
+- Leadership-Focused - Differentiate between your leadership roles and participation roles, making leadership growth and opportunities apparent.

-- Service-Focused - Explain how you contributed the needs of your campuys and community; include your volunteer activities and highlight how you have solved problems or improved situations.
+- Service-Focused - Explain how you contributed to the needs of your campus and community; include your volunteer activities and highlight how you have solved problems or improved situations.